 This organization knows its audience.
 In a recent newsletter that goes out to donors and friends of their organization, they included a wonderful story about a client turned employee.
 It’s exactly right.

-In short, yes, collect and quantify that data, but many of your donors want the human appeal.
+Collect and quantify that data, but consider the human appeal that many of your donors want to see.